joniles/mpxj/mkdocs/docs/faq.md

 files correctly for those locales.
 You can also use MPXJ to translate MPX files from one locale to another.
 The MPXFile.setLocale() method must be called prior to reading or writing an MPX file in order to set the required locale.
-By default MPXJ will always produce MPX files for the International/English locale, regardless of the locale for which your operating system if configured.
+By default, MPXJ will always produce MPX files for the International/English locale, regardless of the locale for which your operating system if configured.

-Currently supported locales for MPX files include German, Spanish, French, Italian, Portuguese, Swedish, and Simplified Chinese.
-Producing a translation for you locale is very easy, please contact us for details on how you can help us to do this.
+Supported locales for MPX files currently include German, Spanish, French, Italian, Portuguese, Swedish, and Simplified Chinese.
+Producing a translation for your locale is very easy, please contact us for details on how you can help us to do this.

 **When I write an MPX file, changes to the project header settings I've made